 I wouldn’t exactly call this salad dressing “health food,” but it’s definitely lightened up from many French salad dressing recipes.
 With less oil than the typical recipe and honey instead of white sugar to sweeten, you won’t even notice these tweaks!

-Just make sure to whisk vigorously while adding the vegetable oil as that ensures the mixture emulsifies, which means the oil droplets actually become suspended in the dressing.
+- PRO-TIP: Whisk vigorously while slowly adding the vegetable oil as that ensures the mixture emulsifies, which means the oil droplets actually become suspended in the dressing.
+If you emulsify properly, your dressing won’t split into two layers as it rests.
 You can easily do this in the blender, too, but I was lazy and didn’t want to add that to the pile of dishes I needed to wash!

 More Homemade Salad Dressings You’ll Love:

 - Watermelon Feta Basil Salad with Balsamic Vinaigrette

 - Cilantro Vinaigrette

 - Salad Recipes